flutter/website/src/docs/development/platform-integration/platform-channels.md

 so test for that in the `call` argument.
-The implementation of this platform method calls the Android code written in the previous step, and returns a response for both the success and error cases using the `response` argument.
+The implementation of this platform method calls the Android code written in the previous step, and returns a response for both the success and error cases using the `result` argument.
 If an unknown method is called, report that instead.

 Remove the following code: